The complete guide to Prague’s 10 districts + What to see in each

 The centre of Prague is easy accessible by foot, trams and underground (metro) and it’s where you find the main tourist attractions, such as the Old Town Square with it’s historic clock, Charles Bridge and other famous bridges across the Vltava River that flows in the middle of the town.

-On the top of the hill, you’ll see the Prague Castle complex and the streets bellow the castle hill are full of amazing palaces, houses and hidden gems, like Vrtba Garden.
+On the top of the hill, you’ll see the Prague Castle complex and the streets below the castle hill are full of amazing palaces, houses and hidden gems, like Vrtba Garden.
+Opposite the Prague Castle hill you’ll see the Petrin Hill with it’s famous Petrin Lookout Tower, which is great to visit any time of the year.

 If you have just one day in Prague you’ll probably want to stay around Prague 1 or 2 to keep central and make the most from your Prague trip.